A peek into the history of Virar.

 Arnala is regarded as one of the most impressive coastal forts in India.
 Arnala Fort is also known as Jaldurg or Janjire Arnala.
 Mughals, Marathas, Portuguese, and ultimately the Peshwas were only a few of the empires that invaded Arnala.
 Sultan Mahmud Begda initially constructed the fort in 1516.

 Nearly this fort’s entire perimeter is submerged.
 Bhavani Mata and Tryambakeshwar are four Hindu deities, whereas Mahadev is one.
-One of the fort’s three entrances, on the north side, features massive bastions on both sides.
+On the north side, one of the fort’s three entrances features massive bastions.

 Bassein Fort | Distance: 17 Km from Virar